florisoft/User.Manuals/E-COMMERCE/Floriday client (M165)/Checklist client side.md

 # Florisoft Manual Client component Floriday - M165

-This document descibes what is required to set up a link with Floriday for the buyr environment.
+This document descibes what is required to set up a link with Floriday for the buyer environment.
 It is explained step by step which settings are required, it will also be explained how the synchronization with Floriday works.

 ## Index